Oversite

 The emergent property and processes of life and the associated evolutionary processes, are accepted as real because science thinks they can explain them within their reductionist model.
 They are saying that if they knew the position, property and velocities of all particles and radiation soon after the Big Bang it would be possible to predict with certainty that life would emerge and the processes of evolution would occur on a little planet to be known as Earth 13 billion years latter.
 This is doubtful to me but maybe possible.
 Anyway, it is just another unprovable hypothesis among many thrown up by science and supporters of determinism.

-Just a little thought problem for the supporters of determinism to ponder - if consciousness is an illusion then who or what is having that illusion?
-As determinism posits that humans are complex machines are they saying that a machine can have an illusion?
-If a machine such as a computer was having an illusion we would think that machine was defective and would either try to fix it or throw the machine away.
+If a machine such as a computer was having an illusion (whatever that would mean) we would think that machine was defective and would either try to fix it or throw the machine away.
 It would not be functioning properly and its output would not be able to be used.
 This is not what we do with most humans.
 No machine that man has made can have an illusion.
+Therefore the machine analogy breaks down.
+Or to put it another way the machine analogy is an over extrapolation.
+In terms of how humans process and interpret data and interacts with the environment humans are so far different from machines that they are in fact in a different class for this function - something beyond a machine as we know it.

-The output of recent AI developments is occasionally called illusory when the AI basically makes something up if it can't find the information.
-However this description is just what is used to describe erroneous output.
-As human consciousness (or illusion as supporters of determinism would say) is largely an internal process it is not comparable.
-The experience of consciousness is entirely an internal process (at least according to non-dualists) and is subjective, though objective evidence of it occurring - but not what the experience is - may be able to be seen in brain scans.
+The experience of consciousness and associated free will is entirely an internal process (at least according to non-dualists) and is subjective, though objective evidence of it occurring - but not what the experience is - may be able to be seen in brain scans.
 Being a subjective experience consciousness cannot be determined scientifically to be an illusion.
 It is another one of these unproven hypothesis that the argument for human determinism entirely relies.

 Complex Decision Making